anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.6.2 - 2014-04-01 =
+* Fixed Javascript conflict breaking some of WordPress post editor function (add media upload, etc ...)
+* Fixed bugs when using bulk actions within WordPress plugins listing
+* Fixed a rendering issue on the welcome page
+* Fixed ability to make firstname and last name field required fields on the subscription forms
+* Fixed rare issue of WordPress media uploader sending HTTP 500 error when uploading an image
+* Improved the performance of the plugin with a better version handling
+* Improved the Import/Export tools
+* Improved "admin_body_class" to be more consistent
+* Improved consistency for settings defaults
+* Improved the inner tabs JavaScript on the settings page in premium version
+* Improved the JavaScript on the "WordPress post" widget
+* Remove badly named functions creating conflicts on step 3 of the newsletter creation process

+= 2.6.1 - 2014-03-25 =
+* Fixed a conflict with the "Ultimate Shortcode" plugin breaking our subscription forms
+* Fixed automatically inserted text in confirmation/subscription pages
+* Improved CSV special characters handling in the Subscribers import functionality
+* Improved some of our warnings in the backend to make the messages clearer
+* Improved MailPoet Statistics Page with styling compatible to WordPress v3.8
+* Improved handling Big Databases on daily post notifications
+* Added extra information in the Newsletters' statistics page for an efficient summary
+* Added German Disclaimer to a new Docs Folder for legal purpose
+* Minor changes improving the User Experience in some of our Forms in the backend
+* Replaced The autoselection script "Choosen" in favor of "Select2" (JavaScript Library)

+= 2.6 - 2014-03-18 =
+* This is the juiciest of all releases.
+Ready?
+* a new statistics dashboard in Premium.
+The beauty of the big picture
+* add more fields in your subscription forms, like phone number, address, or whatever you like
+* display an archive of your past newsletters in a page with a shortcode.
+Find it in the settings
+* display your posts' author names and categories in the newsletter editor
+* insert several posts at once in the editor, instead of one at a time.
+Time saver
+* a dozen new display options when you drop your posts in the newsletter, for the control freaks
+* find a list of add-ons in the settings.
+Plug your MailPoet with your other favorite plugins, like Gravity Forms
+* select your own WordPress pages for your confirmation and unsubscribe pages
+* use your MailPoet shortcodes in your confirmation emails, like [user:firstname | default:reader]
+* MailPoet now abides to German privacy laws.
+Guten tag Alex!
+* the browser version of your newsletter now include the Google Analytics tracking code (Premium)
+* right to left language improvements
+* our user interface is now styled for 3.8
+* needless to say, hundreds of mini improvements
+* we hand over to you 6 months of hard work.
+Enjoy!

+= 2.6.beta - 2013-12-19 to 2014-03-18 =
+* The latest Beta for v2.6
+* Fixed stable update URL to the Core Repository
+* Google Analytics URLs now working as expected
+* Update warning fixed
+* fixed links url not being properly saved in some case when using the google campaign code
+* fixed queue processing fatal error, halting the sending process (only in rare case scenarios)
+* Automatic latest content widget improved
+* added minor visual improvements to fit better WP 3.8 style
+* Mail-tester now works also on ssl sites
+* Theme installation now works with https protected sites too
+* Adapted buttons to the WordPress 3.8 style
+* Changed some image icons to use `dashicons`
+* Removed notices regarding an unused file
+* Removed a bug on FROM email input tooltip
+* Removed MySQL bugs on Stats dashboard filters
+* Enhanced the Widget AJAX URL method
+* Fixed some CSS positioning issue around buttons
+* Adapted the notices/warnings style to WordPress 3.8
+* Improvements on Bulk actions for Subscribers and Newsletters
+* Fixed domain column missing
+* Fixed problems with problem author name for automatic newsletters
+* Removed notices on preview on Browser
+* improved the update plugin process
+* better CSS for the add-ons bage
+* fixed bug on bulk actions for subscribers and newsletters
+* removing some PHP Notices/Warnings
+* improved installing premium plugin process
+* added newsletter bulk delete option
+* fixed a bug throwing an error trying to update "Warning: fopen(..."
+* improved RTL on form editor
+* added smoother auto update process free and premium plugin happening together
+* small corrections on statistics dashboard form editor and newsletter editor
+* added better support for Retina displays
+* added custom fields functionality in the form editor section
+* improved stats dashboard for premium users
+* added archive page shortcode
+* added select your own confirmation page

 = 2.5.9.4 - 2013-12-26 =
 * fixed rare bug emails being re-enqueued when a partially sent newsletter was paused and edited from step3